StephanieArgy/StephanieArgy.github.io/pcsnotes_c1_w2.md

 This will open the most complicated browser interface we will encounter.
 To keep things simple, there are four controls we need for now:

-1. The Elements pane.
+1. The Elements pane -- Shows the DOM (Document Object Model, which is the browser's interpretation of the site), not the HTML.
-2. The Styles pane.
+2. The Styles/Properties pane -- Styles shows the CSS (including which styles are being applied to a particular element); Properties shows everything about the element.
 3. The Dock Side buttons, which control where the Tools appear in our window.
 4. The Close button, to make it all go away.